dynatrace-oss/terraform-provider-dynatrace/README.md

 - [Terraform](https://www.terraform.io/downloads.html) 0.13.x+

+## Support for Terraform Provider

+The Dynatrace Terraform Provider is provided by Dynatrace Incorporated. \
+Support is provided by the Dynatrace Support team, as described on the [support page](https://support.dynatrace.com/).

+## Feature ideas

+Please use the [Dynatrace Community](https://community.dynatrace.com/) to let us know any Product Ideas, as well as for general discussion and questions.

 ## Using the provider

 Please check the documentation within the [Terraform Registry](https://registry.terraform.io/providers/dynatrace-oss/dynatrace/latest/docs) for how to use and configure this Provider as well as for currently supported resources and data sources.